Selective Laser Trabeculoplasty

 Yag Laser Capsulotomy

 Yag capsulotomy is a special laser treatment used to improve your vision after cataract surgery.
-It is a simple, commonly performed procedure which is very safe.
-During your cataract operation, the natural lens inside your eye that had become cloudy was removed.
+It is a quick and painless, commonly performed procedure which is very safe.
+It is used to treat posterior capsular opacification which occurs behind the intraocular lens that was implanted during cataract surgery.

 Transscleral Cyclophotocoagulation